-- Find information about the graduation and job placement rates, including the types of jobs graduates accept.
+- Graduation and career outcomes rates, including the types of jobs graduates accept.

-- Evaluate the financial commitment (tuition, fees, cost of living) as well as any assistance you may receive.
+- Financial investment (tuition, fees) as well as any financial support (fellowships, assistantships) you may receive.

-- Talk with current graduate students about their experience in the program.
+- Feedback from current graduate students about their experience.

 Search U.S. graduate programs, careers, and financial aid: